Image Fusion

 Specifies the image fusion method.
 The default method is Gram-Schmidt.

-• PanSharp: An image fusion method based on the gray-scale relationship of least squares.
-It establishes a linear regression model between multispectral and panchromatic images, adjusts the gray values of each band in the multispectral image to match the radiation characteristics of the panchromatic image, thereby reducing color deviation after fusion.
+• PanSharp: A gray-level relationship-based image fusion method using the least squares principle.
+It establishes a linear regression model between the multispectral image and the panchromatic image, adjusts the gray values of each band in the multispectral image to match the radiation characteristics of the panchromatic image, thereby reducing color bias after fusion.
 Suitable for remote sensing applications requiring high spectral accuracy, such as agricultural monitoring and environmental assessment.

 • Gram-Schmidt: An improved method based on Gram-Schmidt orthogonal transformation.
-It adaptively adjusts the linear relationship between each band of the multispectral image and the panchromatic image to generate a brightness component that better meets practical needs.
+It adaptively adjusts the linear relationship between each band of the multispectral image and the panchromatic image to generate a brightness component better suited for practical needs.
 This method features high spectral fidelity and good spatial detail preservation.

-• HSV: HSV (short for Hue, Saturation, Value) is an image fusion method based on color space.
-It converts the multispectral image from RGB color space to HSV space, then uses the high spatial resolution of the panchromatic image to replace or enhance the value component, thereby improving image details while preserving hue and saturation.
-Suitable for RGB band fusion; less effective for non-visible light bands (e.g., near-infrared).
-Supports only 8-bit image data.
+• HSV: HSV (full name Hue, Saturation, Value) is an image fusion method based on color space.
+It converts the multispectral image from RGB color space to HSV space, then replaces or enhances the value (brightness) component using the high spatial resolution of the panchromatic image, thereby improving image detail while preserving hue and saturation.
+Suitable for RGB band fusion, but performs poorly on non-visible bands (e.g., near-infrared).
+Only supports 8-bit image data.

-• PCA: PCA (short for Principal Component Analysis) is an image fusion method based on statistical feature extraction.
-It converts the multispectral image into the principal component space and uses the panchromatic image to replace the first principal component (PC1), achieving effective fusion of spatial details and spectral information.
-This method enhances the spatial details of multispectral images while retaining most spectral information, suitable for remote sensing applications requiring high spatial resolution.
-However, it may risk spectral distortion, and spectral fidelity is generally moderate.
+• PCA: PCA (full name Principal Component Analysis) is an image fusion method based on statistical feature extraction.
+It transforms the multispectral image into principal component space and replaces the first principal component (PC1) with the panchromatic image to achieve effective fusion of spatial detail and spectral information.
+This method enhances the spatial detail of multispectral images while retaining most spectral information, suitable for remote sensing applications requiring high spatial resolution.
+However, there is a risk of spectral distortion, and spectral fidelity is average.

-• NND: NND (short for Non-Negative Decomposition) is an image fusion method based on non-negative matrix factorization (NMF).
-It jointly decomposes multi-source images (e.g., multispectral, panchromatic, infrared) to extract shared features (e.g., spatial structure) and independent features (e.g., spectrum, thermal radiation), and performs fusion based on this.
+• NND: NND (full name Non-Negative Decomposition) is an image fusion method based on Non-Negative Matrix Factorization (NMF).
+It jointly decomposes multi-source imagery (e.g., multispectral, panchromatic, infrared) to extract shared features (e.g., spatial structure) and independent features (e.g., spectrum, thermal radiation), and performs fusion based on this.
 Suitable for fusion between multi-modal data, but computation time is relatively longer.

 FusionMethod